 The biggest issue is privacy.

 Many guests have private accounts.
 If they tag your wedding but their profile is private, you may not be able to see the post.
 Other guests simply do not post at all.
-Some only share to stories that disappear.
+Some only share to stories that disappear in 24 hours.
 Others keep the best candids in their camera roll because they are too personal, silly, or imperfect for a public feed.

 That means the hashtag gives you a highlight reel, not the full memory set.

-A QR upload flow removes the social performance layer.
+A QR upload flow removes the social performance layer entirely.

 Guests are not deciding whether a photo is good enough for Instagram.
 They are simply contributing to a private album for the couple.